 You may be familiar with the earnings test.
-If you are receiving Social Security and are under full retirement age (FRA), \$1 in benefits will be withheld for every \$2 you earn over the threshold, which is \$23,400 in 2025.
+If a client is receiving Social Security and is under full retirement age (FRA), \$1 in benefits will be withheld for every \$2 he earns over the threshold, which is \$23,400 in 2025.
 However, the remedy to this consequence is not to not work.
-Foregoing tens of thousands of dollars in earnings in order not to have some of your Social Security benefits withheld is not the path to financial security.
-The best remedy here is to simply delay applying for benefits if you are going to work.
-But if it's too late and you have already started receiving benefits when an employment opportunity comes up take it.
+Foregoing tens of thousands of dollars in earnings in order to not have some Social Security benefits withheld is not the path to financial security.
+The best remedy here is to simply delay applying for benefits if a client is going to work.
+But if it's too late and he has already started receiving benefits when an employment opportunity comes up, encourage him to take it.

-Two positive unintended consequences you may not know about are: 1) Your benefit will be adjusted at FRA to remove the reduction for those months in which you didn't get a check (making it as if you had delayed applying with respect to those months); and 2) The additional earnings could end up increasing the amount of your Social Security benefit.
-The obvious consequence, of course, is that the additional earnings should allow you to add to-not draw from-retirement accounts which may generate income in later years.
+Two positive unintended consequences clients may not know about are: 1) The benefit will be adjusted at FRA to remove the reduction for those months in which he didn't get a check (making it as if he had delayed applying with respect to those months); and 2) The additional earnings could end up increasing the amount of his Social Security benefit.
+The obvious consequence, of course, is that the additional earnings should allow the client to add to-not draw from-retirement accounts which may generate more income in later years.